CATS/DOGS and Spay/Neuter Clinic: - 124 Marina Drive, Montour Falls, NY 14865

 Susan Herbert and her husband, John, have been members of the Humane Society for many years.
 She is the Volunteer Coordinator for the HSSC.
 An Army “brat,” she grew up in Illinois, Texas, Germany, and, for most of her formative years, Washington, DC.
 She attended Eckard College in Florida and Lynchburg College in Virginia.
 She worked at the University of Pennsylvania School of Veterinary Medicine in Philadelphia for four years before moving to New York State.
 She worked for Cornell University for 30+ years and retired fully in 2011.
 She and John live in the village of Valois in the Town of Hector with their three cats and one dog.

-After moving here, she quickly got involved with the Humane Society, helping at spay/neuter clinics, fostering kittens, helping with events and eventually redesigned the web site and set up their Facebook page.
+After moving here, she quickly got involved with the Humane Society, helping at spay/neuter clinics, fostering kittens, helping with events and eventually redesigned the web site, set up their Facebook page and handles Social Media mailings.

 Gita received her B.A., cum laude, from the University of Massachusetts, Amherst with a major in French and minor in Spanish.
 She worked for Digital Equipment Corporation for 20+ years as a Business Systems Analyst and Web Designer.
 She has worked as a carpenter and is also a certified Yoga and Meditation teacher.

-Chelsea is a life-long animal lover and currently has two dogs: Aspen who is a Wes tie and Bullet who is a German Shepherd.
+Chelsey is a life-long animal lover and currently has two dogs: Aspen who is a Westie and Bullet who is a German Shepherd.

 Resident of Schuyler County since 1997.
 (Watkins Glen) Originally from Middletown NY.
 Graduated Middletown High School in 1974.
 Joined HSSC board in 2012.
 Purring and wagging felines and canines integral to life!
 Father of five, empty nest setting in.
 Lucky to have a dynamic local humane society with which to work.
 One term foray into local politics as a Schuyler County Legislator.
 Have operated local lodging establishment since 1997.
 Retired after 27 year of work within the NYS prison system.
 Hobbies; ceramics, making ice cream, learning banjo and accordion.